pcabrera0324/pcabrera0324/README.md

-- 👋 Hi, everyone im a computer scientist, with a master's in Cybersecurity, I’m interested in develop some cool things.
+- 👋 Hello, everyone.
+I'm a computer scientist with a master's degree in cybersecurity who wants to build some fun stuff.
-My passion is on sharing & showing my knowledge .
-I truly enjoy coding and helping people.
-Please feel free to reach me out to @pcabrera0324  if you have questions of anything I have done here.
+- My passion is to share and demonstrate my expertise.
+-  I adore coding and assisting others.
+-  If you have any questions about anything I've done here, please contact me at @pcabrera0324.